p2docs/p2docs.github.io/page/colorspace.md

 ### Simultaneous TMDS + analog RGBHV

-It is possible to generate a VGA-compatible at the same time as a DVI/HDMI signal - this would be required to supply a proper DVI-I connector. **TODO**
+It is possible to generate a VGA-compatible signal at the same time as a DVI/HDMI signal - this would be required to supply a proper DVI-I connector. **TODO**

 ## Instructions